zeuslawyer/microservices-architecture-course/README.md

 5. Consider the two ways to allow an outside network request (from browser) to get inside the Kube pod and hit the service.
 The two ways to do this are using a Kube NodePort service object or a service like the `ingress-nginx`.
 If the `ingress-nginx` instance is still running in docker, then create a new `ingress-nginx-srv.yaml` file
 6. In this file if you're changing the host, then update `/etc/hosts` on the machine to enable redirects to that host domain that you've chosen.
 7. Upon navigation there will be a security error in chrome because `ingress-nginx` expects https by default.
 Get around this by typing anywhere in browser `thisisunsafe`

+**Google Kubernetes Engine**

+1. CReate a new project in console.cloud.google.com and create a new GKE instance, an associate it with region closest. choose the lowest configurations and from Node Pool choose a share GPU low end machine.
+2. Login via terminal using gcloud, and choose the right account using `gcloud auth login`. ensure the region is set to match the one chosen on cloud.console.
+3. Strategy is to retain use of Docker Desktop, while spinning up cluster in GCP.
+So set the context (folder context) for the cluster in GKE by using `gcloud container clusters get-credentials <Project Name (NOT id)>`.
+You can get the project Id by listing out the configurations using `gcloud config configurations list`
+4. verify that the cluster contexct has been set on GKE by clicking the docker desktop taskbar icon, clicking Kubernetes and checking whether a GKE context is there.
+5. Enable Google cloud build to build images using the Dockerfile in codebase
+6. update the `skaffold.yaml` file to configure it with Google Cloud Build / gcloud
+7. configure ingress-nginx in the GKE cluster
+8. update `/etc/hosts` to point to GKE cluster
+9. restart skaffold